European tendering can be learned: Awarded, not yet completed

 • Finalizing documentation, such as SLAs, DAPs, DFAs

 If everything went well, you involved all stakeholders in the execution of a contract throughout the tendering process.
 However, a tender might start at your neighbors' place soon.
-Ensure that all the knowledge and experience you've gained are not lost but explicitly shared.
-Make it clear what went well and what didn't in your situation; perhaps this could help someone else a long way.
-Dare to learn from the mistakes you made and ensure that others don't have to make those mistakes again.
+Ensure that all the knowledge and experience you have gained are not lost but explicitly shared.
+Make it clear what went well and what did not in your situation; perhaps this could help someone else a long way.
+Dare to learn from the mistakes you made and ensure that others do not have to make those mistakes again.

 A tender is part of an organization's demand calendar.
 This demand calendar includes all upcoming activities related to contracts and tenders.
-Update it as soon as a new contract is awarded so that you won't be surprised in the future.
+Update it as soon as a new contract is awarded so that you will not be surprised in the future.

 Related insights